ArkashJ/_611Final_TradingSystem/src/main/txtfiles/Description.md

 d) customer_stocks.txt
 ### includes userID, stockSymbol, stockPrice, stockQuantity

-The stocks txt file is read by the database
+- The stocks txt file is read by the database and the information is stored in the database.
+- The database is then used to display the stock information to the user.
+- The user can then buy or sell stocks and the db is updated with the new stock information.
+- The user can then view their account information and the database is updated with the new account information.
+The user can then log out and the program will terminate.